giori/GettingCleaningDataProject/README.md

 *www.smartlab.ws

-The initial dataset includes the following files:
+The initial dataset included the following files:

 * 'README.txt'
 * 'features_info.txt': Shows information about the variables used on the feature vector.